solutionforest/Inspirecms-core/docs/content-drafts-revisions.md

 3. **Unpublished**: Previously published content that has been taken offline
 4. **Scheduled**: Content set to be published automatically at a future date

+> [!note]
+>
-> **Note**: The system will not create a new revision entry if the content data remains unchanged, even if other metadata like publish time differs.
+> The system will not create a new revision entry if the content data remains unchanged, even if other metadata like publish time differs.
 This prevents unnecessary revision clutter and maintains a clean content history focused on actual content modifications.

 ---